 Blood Culture Overview

-Blood is normally sterile.
+Blood is usually sterile.
 Any bacteria in the bloodstream is abnormal.

 A blood culture is collected to detect the presence of bacteria in the bloodstream.
-Blood is collected into appropriate media to allow for the growth and identification of bacteria or other organisms that may be in the patient's bloodstream.
+Blood is collected into appropriate media to allow for the growth and identification of bacteria or other organisms in the patient's bloodstream.

 A blood culture set usually consists of two bottles: an aerobic bottle and an anaerobic bottle.
-Blood cultures are usually ordered in multiple sets drawn with each set drawn from separate sites at different times.
+Blood cultures are generally ordered in multiple sets, each drawn from separate sites at different times.

-An improperly collected blood culture can have a serious impact on the care and treatment of a patient.
-If bacteria enter the culture vial from sources other than the blood, as a result of improper specimen collection, a patient may needlessly be treated for an infection that is not present.
-On the other hand, some collection errors may cause negative culture results when the patient actually has bacteria in his/her blood.
+An improperly collected blood culture can seriously impact a patient's care and treatment.
+If bacteria enter the culture vial from sources other than the blood due to improper specimen collection, a patient may needlessly be treated for an infection that is not present.
+On the other hand, some collection errors may cause negative culture results when the patient has bacteria in their blood.
 A false-negative culture result could be a life-threatening error.